Ariake-Yue Station: Station layout

 The station is on the ground level with one side platform and one track.
-The tracks run roughly from northwest to southeast, and the platform is on the northeast side of the tracks.
-The one-story station building is located almost in the center of the platform, adjacent to the north side, and inside there are toilets, a waiting room, and a station office.
+The track runs from northwest to southeast, and the platform is on the northeast side of the track.
+The one-story station building is located towards the center of the platform, adjacent to the north side.
+Inside the station there are toilets, a waiting room, and a station office.
 It is an unattended station.